dojo/docs/developer/design/loader.rst

 2. It resolves all of the module identifiers computed in Step 1.

-3. It returns the first identifier (if any) computed in Step 2 for its loaded value.
+3. It returns the first module value (if any) as computed in Step 2 for its loaded value.

 For example, the dojo/gfx and dojo/gfx/loadRenderer examples sketched above could be rewritten as follows:

 .. code-block :: javascript

-  // this is the plugin that loads the correct renderer define("dojo/gfx/loadRenderer", [], {
+  // this is a sketch of a module that can be used with dojo/load to resolve a run-time-dependent renderer define("dojo/gfx/loadRenderer", [], {
     // compute the proper renderer based on the environment var properRenderer = // whatever...